 A thumb drive that is misplaced for a few minutes or misplaced altogether means the obligation and reputation of an organization is misplaced and is at risk.

 Zero Inbuilt Security

-The handy and compact thumb drives do not have any inbuilt feature for security.
+The handy and compact thumb drives do not have any inbuilt features for security.
 There is no default password protection system or default encryption to keep the official data safe and secured.

 Usually, the data on the thumb drive is not encrypted.
 Personal information on a misplaced thumb drive can lead to identity theft.
-The cyber criminals can easily program a USB device to function as a data theft device and rob all the information they need.
+Cybercriminals can easily program a USB device to function as a data theft device and rob all the information they need.

 List of Thumb Drive Security Risks

-- Backdoor: Gives access of the system to a third party without any need of the authentication process.
+- Backdoor: Gives access to the system to a third party without any need of the authentication process.